Financial Aid Information

 The Graduate School administers a fellowship program available to persons who are members of minority groups (African-American, Hispanic-American and Native American) that have historically been under-represented in graduate education programs.
 This program has two components: (1) a stipend and (2) a tuition scholarship.
 [Online programs are NOT eligible].

 (1) The stipend is $1,000 for master’s students and $1,500 for doctoral students per semester (fall and spring).
 To receive this stipend, a student must be admitted into a degree program, enrolled on the Oxford campus for at least 9 hours of graduate work each semester, nominated by the academic department and must not be a full-time employee.

 (2) The tuition scholarship is valued at 75 percent of regular graduate tuition** (and a 44 percent nonresident scholarship).
 The tuition scholarship also is available to graduate students who are part-time and who are enrolled at one of our off-campus centers.
+This scholarship is applied automatically.
 Online programs are NOT eligible at this time.

 Graduate Assistantships or Instructorships

 Application for a graduate assistantship/instructorship should be made directly to the academic department in which the applicant will pursue a degree.

 Graduate assistantships that require part-time teaching, laboratory assistance, research or other assistance are available in a number of fields and from grant and contracts.
 Certain academic departments offer graduate instructorships, which involves direct responsibility for teaching one or more courses.